UfSoft/trac-google-search/README.txt

 In order to use this plugin you must first create a custom search engine on your Adsense_ account, configure it like you want it and choose to display the results on a page on your own website.

+If you wish Google_ to show results relative to the domain of your trac_ environment, on your Adsense_ account, edit your search engine settings, choose *"view more advanced features"*, select *"Search the entire web but emphasize included sites"* and then under *"Sites"* add your trac_ environment domain.

 From the resulting code that Google_ provides we'll need the values from the hidden fields named, **cx** and **cof**, ie, your client id and search id